guidobouman/thesis/Documents/GraduationPlan/Thesis information.markdown

 I want to explore the realms of darknets, all sorts of database structures, semantics, namespacing and protocols to mash all the knowledge together to make a new protocol for the internet!

 #### Guido
 What I expect from my thesis is designing a prototype for the new internet.
 A future vision which will stay relevant for the upcoming years.
 Something I can actually use for my curriculum vitae.
 A project which does not get scratched from my CV in one or two years time because it'll be outdated by then.
-I hope that even by the time that the vision is outdated, I can still look back at with pride.
-That people will say it was genuinely revolutionary.
+I hope that even by the time that the vision is outdated, I can still look back at it with pride.
+That people will say it was genuinely ambitious.

 In the past few weeks I've been looking at [CouchApps](http://www.quirkey.com/blog/2009/09/15/sammy-js-couchdb-and-the-new-web-architecture/), and I truly believe that this is a possible future for building websites and web applications.
 Even though our focus is not at the future of building web applications, it is a great example of an evolution in the field internet.
 Another evolution I expect is that the human brain will be connected to the internet on it's own, instead of the proxies (like the phones or laptops) that we're currently using.